ICRC convoy passes freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 24.
-A convoy of 6 vehicles of the International Committee of the Red Cross (ICRC) has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 27.
+A convoy of seven vehicles of the International Committee of the Red Cross (ICRC) has driven along Azerbaijan’s Lachin-Khankendi road passing near Shusha without any problems, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the peaceful protest area, and there are no obstacles for them.